MbungaiMichael/Movie-Recommendation-System/README.md

 # Movie-Recommendation-System

-Project Overview
+## Project Overview
-This project focuses on building a robust, scalable, and modular movie recommendation system using a Machine Learning pipeline.
+This project uses a Machine Learning pipeline to build a robust, scalable, and modular movie recommendation system.
 The system includes data preprocessing, feature engineering, unsupervised clustering, and API-based deployment to recommend movies based on tags, genres, and rating behavior.

-Objective
+## Objective
 To build a movie recommendation system that:
 - Processes and transforms raw movie metadata.
 - Assigns movies to clusters using unsupervised learning (KMeans).
 - Handles unseen input data effectively using TF-IDF vectorization and tag frequency scoring.
 - Exposes a prediction API using FastAPI.

-Dataset
+## Dataset
 The dataset consists of a merged file `merged_data1.csv` containing the following fields:
 - `tag`: Descriptive keywords associated with the movie.
 - `genres`: Pipe-separated genre labels (e.g., Action|Comedy).
 - `rating`: User-assigned rating.
 - `mean`: Mean rating of the movie.
 - `count`: Number of ratings the movie received.

-Pipeline Components
+## Pipeline Components
 1. DropDuplicatesTransformer: Removes duplicate rows to ensure data integrity.
 2. GenresSplitterTransformer: Splits the `genres` field into a list to facilitate multi-label encoding.
 3. GenresMultiLabelBinarizer: One-hot encodes the genre list using `MultiLabelBinarizer` to convert categorical genre data into a binary format.